FlorisHendriks/auto-start-stop-eduVPN/README.md

 It can be useful to implement this in eduVPN,

 ## Split tunneling
-We can define a lot of triggers (e.g. for a specific application, a set of DNS queries, detect if we are on corporate network) to start and stop eduVPN but we also need to have eduVPN always on when we are on a public network.
-Instead of using triggers to determine when we start or stop the VPN we can take a different path which already is implemented in eduVPN.
+We can define a lot of triggers (e.g. for a specific application, a set of DNS queries, detect if we are on corporate network) to start and stop eduVPN.
+But in order to realize this we need to monitor quite a lot from the client computer.
+We wonder if this is feasible and if virus scanners will not obstruct this implementation.
+Instead of using triggers to determine when we start or stop the VPN we can take a different technical path.
 Using split tunneling, we can specify what network traffic goes via the VPN tunnel and what traffic does not.

+Using eduVPN's sign-on functionality we can have eduVPN always-on for a large portion of the time.
+Whenever the user is on a password protected network we will only route traffic for organisational resources over the VPN.
+All other traffic will be routed over the regular interface in order to alleviate the resources of the eduVPN server.
+However, if the user is on a public network we will route all the traffic over the VPN as otherwise all traffic can be easily intercepted.